 Example in practice: A question we love to ask of customers at the beginning of any engagement is simply “Has your quality of life changed because of [product/service]?” with the five answer options ranging from “got much worse” to “very much improved.”
 We follow this with an open-ended question asking how and why the customer has come to that view.
 So simple, yet so powerful.
-From this question you can start to get a sense of whether the impact you think you’re making is what customers themselves are experiencing.
-Keystone accountability have compiled a list of good alternative feedback style questions about impact.
+From this question, you can start to get a sense of whether the impact you think you’re making is what customers themselves are experiencing.
+The organization, Keystone accountability, has compiled a list of good alternative feedback style questions about impact.

 A Theory of Change is your frenemy.

 Theories of change are all the rage, it seems that everyone has a nice flow chart which describes the end impact they will make based on the inputs they use.
-If they’re used well, they’re great, if used poorly (as they frequently are) they give us false comfort that the theory holds, without the need for actual testing.
+If they’re used well, they’re great.
+If they’re used poorly (as they frequently are), they give us false comfort that the theory holds without the need for actual testing.

-Example in practice: In your early days rather than a full-blown theory, start with a range of simple testable hypotheses, e.g. if I use sales channel X, my penetration into marginalized group Y, will be higher than sales channel Y. And when you’re ready for a theory rather than spend ages coming up with your own template, why not borrow DIY toolkit’s ready made one.
+Example in practice: In your early days, rather than beginning with a full-blown theory, start with a range of simple, testable hypothesis.
+For example, if I use sales channel X, my penetration into marginalized group Y will be higher than sales channel Y. And when you’re ready for a theory, rather than spend ages coming up with your own template, why not borrow DIY toolkit’s ready-made one?
 There’s a bunch of other useful stuff there too.

 Keep your impact measurement light and inexpensive.